GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 The Institute for Supply Management said its index of national factory activity fell to 48.2 from 48.6 in November, which was below the median forecast of 49 of economists polled by Reuters.
 A reading below 50 signals contraction in domestic manufacturing activity.

 U.S. Treasury yields fell, with benchmark yields hitting nearly two-week lows.
-Ten-year Treasury notes yielded 2.200 percent at one point, their lowest since Dec.
+Yields on benchmark 10-year Treasury notes earlier hit 2.200 percent, their lowest since Dec.
 22.

 Gold rallied as much as 2 percent, with spot gold on track for its biggest one-day rise in a month.

-U.S. gold futures for February delivery were up $15.10 an ounce at $1,075.30.
-(Additional reporting by Dhara Ranasinghe in London and Hideyuki Sano in Tokyo; Editing by Larry King and Nick Zieminski)
+U.S. gold futures for February delivery were up $17.50 an ounce at $1,077.70.
+(Additional reporting by Dhara Ranasinghe in London and Hideyuki Sano in Tokyo, editing by Larry King)

 * N.Korea central committee members visited MKP chief-defector